‘Black Panther’ star Chadwick Boseman dies of cancer at 43

 “A true fighter, Chadwick persevered through it all, and brought you many of the films you have come to love so much,” his family said.
 “From Marshall to Da 5 Bloods, August Wilson’s Ma Rainey’s Black Bottom and several more – all were filmed during and between countless surgeries and chemotherapy.
 It was the honor of his career to bring King T’Challa to life in Black Panther.”

 Boseman had not spoken publicly about his diagnosis.
+He is survived by his wife and a parent and had no children, Fioravante said.

 Born in South Carolina, Boseman graduated from Howard University and had small roles in television before his first star turn in 2013.
 His striking portrayal of the stoic baseball star Robinson opposite Harrison Ford in 2013′s “42” drew attention in Hollywood and made him a star.